gurugio/book_linuxkernel_blockdrv/create_disk.md

-# create a disk
+# Create a disk

-Let's start developing a block device.
+Finally we can start developing a block device.
 Until last chapter, we set up an environment to test our driver and created a skeleton code.
 In this chapter, we will created a virtual disk and check how data is transferred between kernel and the block driver.